cj-mills/christianjmills/posts/mamba-getting-started-tutorial-windows/index.md

 ## Conclusion

-In this tutorial, we successfully installed the Mamba package manager on a Windows machine and used it to create a local Python environment for our machine-learning project.
-We also installed tools like PyTorch and Jupyter to help us build machine-learning models.

-By leveraging the power of virtual environments, we can maintain separate configurations for different projects, avoiding dependency conflicts and streamlining project management.
+In this tutorial, you accomplished the following:

+- **Installed the Mamba package manager** on your Windows machine.
+- **Created a local Python virtual environment** for your machine learning project.
+- **Installed essential tools** like PyTorch and Jupyter to help build machine learning models.

+By leveraging virtual environments, you can:

+- Maintain separate configurations for different projects.
+- Avoid dependency conflicts between packages.
+- Streamline project management and collaboration.